HDest-Community/Merchant/README.md

 - Loadout code for the mercenary bucks is `bux`.
 - CVars are:
 	`hdm_cardback [0-1]`: Card back graphic.

+### Tiberium
+---
+- Crystals can spawn in secret sectors and can only be "mined" with a chainsaw.
+You can also shoot them to clear out a path but don't expect them to drop much.
+- Sectors with tiberium crystals will be toxic.
+Don't attempt to mine without a radsuit, you will die.
+Chunks will also be toxic.
+- Blue crystals are much rarer and also much more dangerous.
+- There is no guarantee you'd be able to mine a field if it's too large.
+That's a severe case of "working as intended".
+If you are clever enough, you might be able to do it with some strategic planning.
+But don't expect to always succeed.

 ### Slot Machines
 ---